joyelkhan/Audio-Only-for-YouTube---Elite-Suite/INSTALLATION.md

 1. Click the extension icon in your toolbar
 2. You should see the popup interface with:
-   - "Audio Only Elite" header
+   - "YouTube Audio Player" header
    - Status indicator
    - Toggle switch
    - Settings options